mobile-devices/cloudconnect_dotnet_client/README.md

-The Coud Connect C# Wrapper
+The Cloud Connect C# Wrapper
 ==========================

 A C# wrapper for the Cloud Connect API